afarvardin/dauphine_tunis/socketTextStream/README.md

 To find the Spark directory on your machine, here is the command the you need to type in _spark-shell_:
 > scala> sc.getConf.get("spark.home")

+Then from the main directory of Spark, run the command below:
 > $ ./bin/spark-submit examples/src/main/python/streaming/network_wordcount.py localhost 9999

 ### TERMINAL 3 - Type some text in